 |---|---|---|---|---|

-Dataset counts reflect observed domain names — including subdomains — resolved via active DNS crawling, not registry registration figures.
-This means dataset figures are larger than registry-reported counts: .ai shows 3.45M in our dataset (995,445 root registrations plus 2.46M subdomains) versus approximately 1 million registry registrations as of January 2026.
-We use dataset figures for cross-TLD comparison and registry figures for .ai-specific trend analysis throughout this post.
+Dataset counts reflect observed hostnames — including subdomains — seen via active DNS crawling, not registry registration figures.
+This means dataset figures run larger than registry-reported counts: .ai shows 4.13M observed hostnames (1.17M distinct root registrations plus 2.97M subdomains) versus approximately 1 million registry registrations as of January 2026.
+We use dataset figures for cross-TLD comparison and registry figures for .ai-specific trend analysis throughout this post. (.ai has slipped from #67 to #72 in the global ranking not because it shrank — it grew 20% — but because several promotional gTLDs grew faster.)

 The Scorecard: .ai's Trajectory

-.io still leads the tech TLD pack at 13.1 million observed domains in our dataset — nearly 4x the .ai count.
+.io still leads the tech TLD pack at 13.8 million observed hostnames in our dataset — about 3.3x the .ai count.
 But that lead is narrowing fast. .io had a 20-year head start, and its registry-reported growth has slowed to roughly 7% annually. .ai registry registrations are growing at 130%+ year-over-year.
 At current trajectories, .ai will surpass .io in registry registrations within 12-18 months.

 Registration Growth